voluzi/cosmopilot/docs/api/01-chainnode.md

 #### InitCommand

 InitCommand represents an initialization command.
-It may be used for running addtional operators on genesis or volume initialization.
+It may be used for running additional commands on genesis or volume initialization.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |